This story was first published on Oct. 27, 2017, and has been updated.

-Here are seven of the many forms of transportation available for kids to explore Pittsburgh like a tourist:
+Here are six of the many forms of transportation available for kids to explore Pittsburgh like a tourist:

 The Segway never changes the transportation industry the way its inventors promised.
 It did, however, completely change the guided-tour industry—it’s easier than learning to ride a bike and faster than walking.

 For ages 14 and older, Segway Pittsburgh offers year-round tours of the Golden Triangle, exploring the city’s most iconic sights—Point Park’s fountain, PPG Place, and Market Square.
 Among the offerings are sunset tours, plus tours that include specific destinations, like the Fort Pitt Museum and the Senator John Heinz Regional History Center, with stops for snacking along the way.

 In the past 10 years, Pittsburgh has gone from one of the most unfriendly bike places—aided by its eccentric topography—to one of the best bike-commuting cities in America.

 Bike the Burgh takes advantage of all those new bike paths and routes with tours that engage rides through most of the major inner-city neighborhoods: Downtown, the Strip District, North Side, South Side, Oakland, Shadyside, Friendship, and East Liberty.

 Despite the hills, you can cover a lot of ground in three hours on a bike, and these tours can accommodate kids as young as 8.
 There are rental bikes available, or you can bring your own.
 Tours run daily through the end of November, then by request with 24-hour notice.

 Double-Decker Bus Tours